The ingenuity of a skilled machinist and a Texas wildcatter created a device to stop gushers.

 Abercrombie and Cameron worked out the details, fabricating simple, rugged parts at the shop.
 When installed on a wellhead, the rams could be closed off, allowing full control of pressure during drilling and production.

-In December 1931, Abercrombie patented an improved blowout preventer (patent No. 1,834,922, reissued in 1933).
-That design set a new standard for safe drilling during the Oklahoma City oilfield boom.
+By December 1931, Abercrombie patented an improved blowout preventer (patent No. 1,834,922, reissued in 1933).
+That design set a new standard for safe drilling during the Oklahoma City oilfield boom and other dangerously pressurized fields (see World-Famous “Wild Mary Sudik”).

 Engineering Landmark

 The blowout preventer saved lives and quickly became an industry standard.
-An original Abercrombie and Cameron blowout preventer was displayed in the Smithsonian Institution for many years before returning to Cooper Cameron headquarters in Houston, where it is now on display in the lobby.
+An original Abercrombie and Cameron blowout preventer was displayed in the Smithsonian Institution for many years before returning to Cooper Cameron headquarters in Houston, where it was displayed in the lobby.
+Cameron International was acquired by Schlumberger in 2016.

 Modern blowout preventers include not only ram-types using steel rams to seal the borehole as in Abercrombie’s patents, but also annular BOPs (Granville Knox — 1952) and spherical BOPs (Ado Vujasinovic — 1972) stacked for redundancy and capable of withstanding pressures of 20,000 pounds per square inch.